Lilith Sternin: Role in Frasier

-In the spin-off Frasier, Lilith and Frasier have divorced, and Frederick continually lives with Lilith in Boston after Frasier's move to Seattle.
+In the spin-off Frasier, Lilith and Frasier have divorced, and Frederick continues to live with Lilith in Boston after Frasier's move to Seattle.
 In the opening scene of the 1993 pilot episode of Frasier ("The Good Son"), Frasier is hosting his call-in radio show and relates the following:

 Six months ago, I was living in Boston.
 My wife had left me, which was very painful.
 Then she came back to me, which was excruciating. ...So I ended the marriage once and for all, packed up my things, and moved back here to my home town of Seattle.

 Actress Bebe Neuwirth reprises the role of Lilith in several episodes of Frasier.
 In her debut Frasier episode, "The Show Where Lilith Comes Back" (1994), Lilith calls Frasier during his radio show, which surprises him, and mocks Frasier's psychiatric advice to his callers, especially one who overeats and whom Lilith attempts to help.
 Later at his apartment, Lilith reminds him about their times together during marriage.
 They make love at one point, but end up regretting it, strongly indicating no chance of a lasting reconciliation.
 Throughout the series, Lilith reappears on occasion, often rekindling hers and Frasier's lingering emotional bond, sometimes over concern about the future of Frederick (Trevor Einhorn), who also makes recurring appearances.

 A running gag throughout Frasier is that Frasier's father and brother, Martin Crane (John Mahoney) and Niles Crane (David Hyde Pierce), are never pleased to see Lilith.
 Martin finds her "weird" and usually shouts out in shock when he unexpectedly sees her in his and Frasier's apartment.
 Niles resents her for mocking the vows at his wedding but forgives her when she apologizes.
 Lilith's presence frightens Martin's dog Eddie, terrifying the normally defiant dog into obedience.
 Martin's live-in physical therapist, Daphne Moon (Jane Leeves), who fancies herself as having minor psychic abilities, routinely suffers debilitating headaches when Lilith is in town, citing an evil spiritual presence.